Loreto Hockey Club: Grounds

 The club was originally based in Dartmouth Square.
-In the 1930s, the club moved to Cherryfield in Templeogue and played on a pitch which was actually a field at the back of one of the club member's houses.
-In the mid1940s the club moved to the grounds of the Leinster Branch of the Irish Hockey Union in Templeogue, near Ballyboden St. Enda's GAA.
-During the 1950s, 1960s and 1970s the club remained at the Leinster Branch grounds, sharing the six pitches there with four other clubs.
-When the Leinster Branch grounds were sold for development in the early 1980s the club was homeless again.
+In the 1930s, the club moved to Cherryfield, then in Templeogue, and played on a pitch which was actually a field at the back of one of the club member's houses.
+In the mid-1940s, the club moved to the grounds of the Leinster Branch of the Irish Hockey Union near Ballyboden St. Enda's GAA.
+During the 1950s, 1960s and 1970s, the club remained at the Leinster Branch grounds, sharing the six pitches there with four other clubs.
+When the Leinster Branch grounds were sold for development in the early 1980s, the club was homeless again.
 The Sisters of Loreto gave the club access to the pitch at Loreto Abbey, Rathfarnham.
-In 1987, with the Sisters support and after much fundraising, the club laid a floodlit all-weather pitch in Nutgrove School.
-In the 1997–98 season the club laid its own astro-turf pitch in partnership with the Loreto Beaufort School.
-The playing surface on the pitch was replaced in September 2006, with a sand-dressed pitch.
+In 1987, with the Sisters' support and after much fundraising, the club laid a floodlit all-weather pitch at Nutgrove School.
+In the 1997–98 season, the club laid its own astro-turf pitch in partnership with the Loreto Beaufort School.
+The playing surface on the pitch was replaced in September 2006 with a sand-dressed pitch.
 In 2017–18 the club successfully applied to the Department of Transport, Tourism and Sport for a €150,000 grant to upgrade the pitch.
-In 2013 the club opened a new clubhouse.
-In so doing, Loreto became the first women's only hockey club in Ireland to have its own purpose built clubhouse.
+In 2013, the club opened a new clubhouse, becoming the first women-only hockey club in Ireland to have its own purpose-built clubhouse.